 There’s certainly a plethora of delicious Italian dishes.
 In Venice, be sure to eat pasta, risotto, mozzarella, pizza, tiramisu and more.

-However don’t stay in the “safe zone” your whole stay — try something really local as well.
+However don’t stay in the “safe zone” your whole stay — try something really local as well for your Venice bucket list.
 What about Sepe al nero (cuttlefish in traditional ink sauce), or perhaps Fegato ała Venesiana (a high-class Venetian plate of chopped liver and onion).

 5. Cross the Rialto Bridge